fiann/jshub-core/README.markdown

   [mf]: http://github.com/metafeather
   [fo]: http://github.com/fiann

+This repository is for jsHub  developers, not users.
 This application is a Ruby on Rails application for development of the jsHub javascript library.

+All users should download or generate a jsHub release from <http://jshub.org/configurator/>

 Application features: